Eastern Kentucky University

-Eastern Kentucky University (Eastern or EKU) is a public university in Richmond, Kentucky.
-As a regional comprehensive institution, EKU also maintains branch campuses in Corbin, Hazard, Lancaster, and Manchester and offers over 40 online undergraduate and graduate options.
+Eastern Kentucky University (Eastern or EKU) is a public university in Richmond, Kentucky, United States.
+It also maintains branch campuses in Corbin, Hazard, and Manchester and offers over 40 online undergraduate and graduate options.

 History

 Founding

-Central University was founded in 1874 in Richmond, Kentucky.
-Beset with financial difficulties and small enrollment, Central University consolidated with Centre College in 1901.

-On March 21, 1906, the Governor signed legislation which established the Eastern Kentucky State Normal School No. 1.
-On May 7,1906, the Normal School Commission selected the site of the former Central University campus as the location of the Eastern Kentucky State Normal School No. 1; the site continues to serve as the location of EKU.
+On March 21, 1906, Governor J. C. W. Beckham signed legislation which established the Eastern Kentucky State Normal School No. 1.
+On May 7, 1906, the Normal School Commission selected the site of the former Central University campus as the location of this new college; EKU remains at this location today.

 Renaming

-In 1922, "Eastern Kentucky State Normal School No. 1" changed its name to "Eastern Kentucky State Normal School and Teachers College;" the College awarded its first degrees under that name in 1925.
-In 1930, "Eastern Kentucky State Normal School and Teachers College" changed its name to "Eastern Kentucky State Teachers College."
-In 1948, the General Assembly removed the word "Teachers" from the school's name.
-In 1966, the institution was officially renamed Eastern Kentucky University.
+In 1922, the Eastern Kentucky State Normal School No. 1 changed its name to Eastern Kentucky State Normal School and Teachers College, and the transformed college awarded its first degrees under that name in 1925.
+In 1930, the college changed its name again, becoming the Eastern Kentucky State Teachers College.
+In 1948, the General Assembly shortened it to Eastern Kentucky State College.
+In 1966, it was officially renamed Eastern Kentucky University.

 Campus revitalization

-The years since 2012 have been marked by a building campaign that has altered the campus layout and improved aesthetics.
-Funding for the multimillion dollar project has relied heavily on public-private partnerships (P3) under the leadership of then-President Michael T. Benson.
-The recent construction efforts at the university mark the most significant period of campus facility development since President Robert R. Martin's tenure in the 1960s.
+The years between 2012 and 2020 were marked by a building campaign that altered the campus layout and improved aesthetics.
+Funding for the multimillion-dollar project relied heavily on public-private partnerships (P3) under the leadership of then-President Michael T. Benson.
+The construction efforts mark the most significant period of campus facility development since President Robert R. Martin's tenure in the 1960s.
 Among the renovations and additions are: